Skip to Content

 The Kennedys put Four Seas on the map.
 You can make like Jackie O’ and order the peach.

-the four seas has a vintage sign and modern ice cream flavors
+The four seas has a vintage sign and modern ice cream flavors

 Locals seem to go for penuche (a brown-sugar-and-milk fudge) and rum raisin.
 I think pistachio/pineapple, strawberry, peanut butter/dark chocolate are all just short of a religious experience.